-Leah Krull, MD, joined the Carson Valley Medical Center team in August of 2018.
+Leah Krull, MD, joined the Carson Valley Health team in August of 2018.

 She sees patients at the